Antônio Britto: 1998 elections

 Politically, he sought to govern with a huge party base, isolating only the PT.
 This allowed the composition of a broad coalition of parties to the 1998 elections, when he ran for reelection by the PMDB.
 But in some cases, favouring the PPB (who appointed his running mate, José Otávio Germano) led to splits within his own party, which in some municipalities announced support for the PT.

 He even won the first round of elections by a small margin.
-But in the second round against his opponent again in 1994, Olivio Dutra (PT), he was defeated by a margin of 87,366 votes.
+In the second round he lost to his 1994 opponent, Olivio Dutra (PT) by a margin of 87,366 votes.
 In the election, there was decisive support for the PDT (the opposite of privatization) for the PT candidate.

 Business practices

 After the defeat in his bid for reelection, he worked in private practice as a consultant to Telefonica of Spain, which led to suspicions of favouritism in the privatization of CRT in 1997.
-In 2001, still tipped as favourite for the succession of Olivio Dutra (who would not be running for reelection), Antonio Britto clashed with Sen. Peter Simon, the main regional leader of the PMDB, and ended up leaving the party.
+In 2001, still tipped as favourite for the succession of Olivio Dutra (who would not be running for reelection), Antonio Britto clashed with Sen. Pedro Simon, the main regional leader of the PMDB, and ended up leaving the party.

 Then he joined the Socialist People's Party (PSP) (incipient state), along with its support base, and launched into a succession of state in 2002, in alliance with the Liberal Front Party (PFL) (PDT since refused to support it within the rule of "piggybacking" of coalitions in the states).
 However, the strong rejection of his name made their voting intentions "migrate" en masse for the candidate of the PMDB, Germano Rigotto.
 He came in third, with only 12% of the vote, while Rigotto defeated Tarso Genro (PT) in the second round, again bringing the PMDB to the state government.

 Since then, Britto announced his abandonment of politics, becoming director of the company Azaléia, and its president, after the death of its founder, Nestor de Paula, who approached the government for state support.
 In 2005, he became involved in a national controversy when closing a factory unit in Rio Grande do Sul, laying off 800 employees, while opening a plant in China.
 Worn with the heirs of Nestor de Paula, on behalf of a conflicting relationship, in late 2006, he announced his withdrawal from Azaléia, by resignation.

 At Sure for Claro, he has been working in the area of corporate affairs, with the objective of organizing the company's relations with the external public and with Congress.